11 great off-the-beaten-path places to visit in Japan

 4 – Kagoshima city and Sakurajima volcano

-Kagoshima is a seaside town in Southern Kyushu laying at the feet of a volcano, the Sakurajima.
-The Sakurajima is a very scenic 1,117 meters mountain of cooled lava.
+Kagoshima is a seaside town in Southern Kyushu, lying at the foot of the volcano Sakurajima.
+Sakurajima is a very scenic 1,117-meter mountain of cooled lava.

-Around the volcano is the impressive coastal area, all made of sharp solidified magma, vegetation struggles to make is way back to life through the rocks.
+Around the volcano is an impressive coastal area, all made of sharp, solidified magma, and vegetation struggles to return to life through the rocks.

 5 – Shimanami Kaido, A cycling path across a sea